verrazzano/docs/content/en/docs/setup/install/multicluster.md

 <br>

-For most types of Kubernetes clusters, except for Kind clusters, you can find the externally accessible API server address of the admin cluster, from its `kubeconfig` file.
+For most types of Kubernetes clusters, except for Kind clusters, you can find the externally accessible API server address of the admin cluster from its `kubeconfig` file.

 ```shell
 # View the information for the admin cluster in your kubeconfig file